Without buying a dedicated BBQ smoker you can easily turn you charcoal or gas grill into a smoker grill.

 The smoke will immediately begin to infuse the fresh uncooked food.
 Once meat begins to crisp up on the outside (called bark) smoke flavor has a harder time getting into the meat.

-For longer burns throw another handful of soaked chips or chunks on the grill everytime you replensish the coals.
+For longer burns throw another handful of soaked chips or chunks on the grill every-time you replenish the coals.

 Smoking on gas grills: